We’re here for you during COVID-19

 Categories: Now Offering

-The demand for income tax assistance has been high since filing deadlines for both the IRS and the states have been extended to July 15th.
-We resumed free preparation services with VITA (Volunteer Income Tax Assistance) through a no-contact drop-off process.
-Clients complete an intake form, and we make copies of the necessary documentation including photo ID, social security card, tax documents, and voided check.
+Federal Hill House continues to provide free income tax preparation assistance through the July 15 deadline.
+We utilize a no-contact drop-off process whereby clients complete an intake form and staff make copies of the necessary documentation including photo ID, social security card, tax documents, and voided check.
 Preparers complete the return remotely and review it over the phone.
 No appointments necessary, drop in during drop-off hours Monday and Wednesday 9am-12pm and Tuesday 5pm-7pm at 9 Courtland Street.

 For our youngest program participants, our Parents as Teachers and Providence Talks programs continue to provide support to parents with children age 0-4.
 Our parent educators now do virtual check-ins, read alouds on Youtube, and provide online educational resources and activity guides.
-Our Early Learning Center staff also offer resources and activities through online classrooms.
-Staff are attending online training to prepare to best serve your children when they come back to our care.
-We are also using this opportunity to enhance our curriculum.
+Email Catherine Dugan at Cdugan@federalhillhouse.org if you would like to participate in Providence Talks virtual programming.

 For more information about our ongoing services, please call 401-421-4722.